SCIENTIFIC INVESTIGATION SKILLS - 2023/4

 - Ethics: ethical scientific conduct, issues of plagiarism and proper referencing in science

 - Using the University Library, including the different types of resource available, how to search the library catalogue, understanding different types of citations, appropriate referencing, and searching for authoritative information on the web.

-- Communicating scientific work appropriately for the relevant audience through writing, press statements, oral presentation to peers and through a broadcast suitable for the general public.
+- Communicating scientific work appropriately for the relevant audience through writing and via press statements.

 |Assessment type||Unit of assessment||Weighting|

 An individual piece of work equivalent to an individual's contribution to a Team Work exercise can be arranged.

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

 - ability to perform statistical analysis of data

 Thus, the summative assessment for this module consists of: